qiita-spots/qiita/INSTALL.md

 Install Qiita and its python dependencies
 -----------------------------------------

-Then, just ``pip install qiita-spots``, which will include installation of its python dependencies following:
+Then, you can use pip to install Qiita, which will also install its python dependencies.

 ```bash
 pip install numpy